 Image credit: Harry Low via Google Maps

-Apart from the usual selection of finger foods, there is a stall here that specialises in salted egg menu items such as fried squid, mushroom, and broccoli coated in salted egg seasoning.
-We suggest that you go down early for this market as most of the food usually sells out in the first hour.
+Apart from the usual selection of finger foods, there is a stall here that specialises in salted egg menu items such as fried squid, mushrooms, and broccoli coated in salted egg seasoning.
+We suggest that you go down early for this night market as most of the food usually sells out in the first hour.

 Distance from Checkpoint: 20-minute drive from Woodlands Checkpoint